epfl-ada/ada-2020-project-milestone-p3-p3_kergagnant/README.md

-# Title
-How friends’ reviews on Yelp affect mobility
+# How friends’ reviews on Yelp affect mobility

 ## Abstract
 In this creative extension, we aim at studying the effects of yelp reviews, and more specifically reviews from friends on mobility.
 We will be using a very extensive dataset provided by Yelp giving us information on businesses, users, reviews and user check-ins into certain businesses.<br>